hengli/camodocal/README.md

 1. Before you compile the repository code, you need to install the required dependencies, and install the optional dependencies if required.
+   Download the SuiteSparse libraries from this [link] [1] and do not use the Ubuntu package since the SuiteSparseQR library is missing in the Ubuntu package and is required for covariance evaluation.

 2. Build the code.